SilentsReplacement/SilentsReplacement/README.md

 ### Hi I'm SilentsReplacement. 👋

 I'm a proficient game developer, who has hardcore experience in Luau and game development.
-Systems engineer fo [Frappe](https://www.roblox.com/groups/950346/Frapp#!/about) and owner of [PerduxStudios](https://www.roblox.com/groups/8876330/Perdux-Studios#!/about).
+Systems engineer for [Frappe](https://www.roblox.com/groups/950346/Frapp#!/about) and owner of [PerduxStudios](https://www.roblox.com/groups/8876330/Perdux-Studios#!/about).

 If you want to see some of my contributions:

 - [Understanding CFrames](https://devforum.roblox.com/t/understanding-cframes/998905)